 Table~\ref{tab2:blended pascal} reports the comparison results on the blended setting.
-It is obvious that our proposed approach consistently outperforms the supervised baseline by a large margin.
-For instance, our method surpasses the SupOnly baseline by over 10\% mIoU under both 1/16 and 1/8 partitions.
-Compared with the prototype-based method PCR \cite{pcr}, our approach performs better under 1/16, 1/8, and 1/4 partitions, with the improvements of +0.8\%, +0.9\%, and +1.05\%, respectively, and achieves a comparable result under 1/2 label partition.
-Furthermore, our proposed method is superior to previous best results under most partitions.
+With DeepLabV3+, our proposed approach consistently outperforms the supervised baseline by a large margin.
+For instance, our method surpasses the SupOnly baseline by over 10\% in mIoU under both 1/16 and 1/8 partitions.
+Compared with the prototype-based method PCR \cite{pcr}, our approach performs better under 1/16, 1/8, and 1/4 partitions, with improvements of +0.8\%, +0.9\%, and +1.05\%, respectively, and achieves a comparable result under 1/2 label partition.
+In addition, the model with SegFormer significantly outperforms the previous best methods under most partitions.

-However, it is worth noting that the performance of our method appears to drop under 1/2 partition protocol, which is also slightly inferior to the previous best.
-It may be attributed to the reduced number of unlabeled images, leading to fewer iterations per epoch (as the number of epochs is calculated based on the iterations of unlabeled images).
-Furthermore, we have observed that the network performance does not reach saturation throughout the whole training.
+However, the performance of our method appears to drop under high-data partitions.
+This may be attributed to the reduced number of unlabeled images, leading to fewer iterations per epoch (as the number of epochs is calculated based on the iterations of unlabeled images).
+Furthermore, we have observed that the network performance does not reach saturation throughout the whole training process.
 Hence, a better result may be obtained with a longer training process.